When applying for postgraduate study it is important to consider availability of finance for both tuition fees and living costs.

 private sources – a student’s own savings or funds borrowed from family

 scholarships and bursaries offered by private agencies and charities.
 Contact your nearest British Council Office or education department.

 scholarships and funding provided by the British Government.

 If you require a student visa to study in the UK you must have sufficient funds to cover both fees and maintenance (for both yourself and any dependants in the UK).
 This is a condition of your student visa (more information can be found by contacting the College’s Student Advice and International Student Support Service).

 Other sources of funding for current postgraduate students

-Some postgraduate students may be eligible for extra financial help from either the International hardship fund or the Access to Learning fund, if they experience unexpected financial hardship during their postgraduate studies.
+Some postgraduate students may be eligible for extra financial help from either the International hardship fund or the King's hardship fund, if they experience unexpected financial hardship during their postgraduate studies.
 Please contact the Student Funding Office for further information.

 As you may be aware, the government has confirmed in the recent announcement following the 2015 spending review, that it plans to introduce a new system of postgraduate loans

 for masters students in the UK for the 2016-17 academic year.
 They will provide up to £10,000 a year for taught and research Masters courses in all subject areas.
 We will provide additional information on the scheme will operate as it becomes available, but in the meantime some additional information can be found on the Higher Education Funding Council for England website at http://www.hefce.ac.uk/news/newsarchive/2015/Name,107221,en.html.